kubernetes-sigs/kind/site/content/docs/design/base-image.md

 nested containers, systemd, and kubernetes components.

-To do this we need to set up an environment that will meet the CRI (currently just docker) and systemd's particular needs.
+To do this we need to set up an environment that will meet the CRI (currently containerd and runc) and systemd's particular needs.
 Documentation for each step we take is inline to the image's [Dockerfile][dockerfile], but essentially:

-- we preinstall tools / packages expected by systemd / Docker / Kubernetes other than Kubernetes itself
+- we preinstall tools / packages expected by systemd / containerd / Kubernetes other than Kubernetes itself

 - we install a custom entrypoint that allows us to perform some actions before